-When supervising children or young people who are in the course of dressing or undressing as part of curriculum activities such as sport, swimming, dance or drama; or while engaged in a residential visit, staff and volunteers need to seek a balance between safeguarding pupils/students, for instance by ensuring that bullying does not take place, while
+When supervising children or young people who are in the course of dressing or undressing as part of curriculum activities such as sport, swimming, dance, or drama; or while engaged in a residential visit, staff and volunteers need to seek a balance between safeguarding pupils, for instance by ensuring that bullying does not take place, while respecting pupils' entitlement to privacy when changing and in a state of undress.
+Staff should therefore announce their intention of entering a changing room or dormitory, maintain a brisk and business-like presence but avoid lingering in the room, looking at and any form of physical contact with a pupil/student while they are in a state of undress.

-- adhere to the school's intimate care and nappy changing policies - make other staff aware of the task being undertaken - always explain to the pupil/student what is happening before a care procedure begins - consult with senior managers and parents/carers where any variation from the agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with the pupil/student and parents/ carers - avoid any visually intrusive behaviour - where there are changing rooms, announce their intention of entering - always consider the supervision needs of the pupils and only remain in the room where their needs require this
+- always explain to the pupil/student what is happening before a care procedure begins - consult with senior managers and parents/carers where any variation from the agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with the pupil/student and parents/ carers - avoid any visually intrusive behaviour - where there are changing rooms, announce their intention of entering - always consider the supervision needs of the pupils and only remain in the room where their needs require this